shakes082/sheldonanthonyio.github.io/index.md

 ## Resilient delivery:
 In the words of Heraclitus:
-> The Only Constant in Life Is Change.
+> "The Only Constant in Life Is Change."

 We need to build solutions that are going to able to weather storms.